 When the APOP or CRAM-MD5 are used, request-response will look as follows:

 GET /auth HTTP/1.0 Host: localhost Auth-Method: apop Auth-User: user Auth-Salt: <firstname.lastname@example.org> Auth-Pass: auth_response Auth-Protocol: imap Auth-Login-Attempt: 1 Client-IP: 192.0.2.42 Client-Host: client.example.org

 HTTP/1.0 200 OK Auth-Status: OK Auth-Server: 198.51.100.1 Auth-Port: 143 Auth-Pass: plain-text-pass

-If the “Auth-User” header exists in a response, it overrides the username used to authenticate with the backend.
+If the “Auth-User” header exists in the response, it overrides the username used to authenticate with the backend.

 For the SMTP, the response additionally takes into account the “Auth-Error-Code” header — if exists, it is used as a response code in case of an error.
-Otherwise, the 535 5.7.0 code will be added to the “Auth-Status”.
+Otherwise, the 535 5.7.0 code will be added to the “Auth-Status” header.